KhronosGroup/SYCL_Reference/source/index.rst

 SYCL Reference
 ==============

 Welcome to the SYCL Reference!
+This document is intended to be a handy reference for:

+* looking SYCL classes member functions, their arguments
+* sharing links to SYCL functions/types with other develoeprs
+* finding usage examples

-The reference is intended to be a handy reference when writing SYCL programs for looking up SYCL classes, member functions, their arguments, etc. It supplements the `SYCL Specification`_ and has the same overall structure.
+The reference supplements the `SYCL Specification`_ and has the same overall structure.

-This document is a work-in-progress, and we are publishing now with the hope that the community will make it better.
+The document is a work-in-progress, and we are publishing now with the hope that the community will make it better.
 We want to have a document that is up-to-date and accurate, with many usage examples.
-If you see something wrong, something that could be better, or want to contribute an examples or descriptions, feel free to use the buttons at the top right to file an issue on github or suggest an edit.
+If you see something wrong, something that could be better, or want to contribute examples or descriptions, feel free to use the buttons at the top right to file an issue on github or suggest an edit.